Daniel D. Tompkins: Name

-Tompkins was baptized Daniel Tompkins, but added the middle initial "D." while a student at Columbia College to distinguish himself from another Daniel Tompkins who was a student there.
-There is controversy as to what the middle initial stood for; some have suggested "Decius."
-The generally accepted conclusion is that it did not stand for anything, and served only to distinguish him from the other Daniel Tompkins.
+Tompkins was baptized Daniel Tompkins, but added the middle initial "D." either before or during his time as a student at Columbia College.
+According to his granddaughter, Helen T. Tompkins, this was to distinguish himself from another Daniel Tompkins who was a student there, though records of Columbia College do not list another Daniel Tompkins studying at Columbia at the time.
+There is controversy as to what the middle initial stood for; some have suggested "Decius".
+The generally accepted conclusion is that it did not stand for anything and served only to distinguish him from another Daniel Tompkins who perhaps studied with him in primary or secondary school.

-Early life, family, and career
+Early life

-Daniel D. Tompkins was born on June 21, 1774 in Scarsdale, Westchester County, New York, at his home, the estate of Fox Meadow.
+Daniel D. Tompkins was born on June 21, 1774, in Scarsdale, Westchester County, New York, at his family's home, the estate of Fox Meadow.
 His parents were Sarah Ann (Hyatt) and Jonathan Griffin Tompkins.
-His older brother, Caleb Tompkins was a United States representative from 1817 to 1821.
+His older brother, Caleb Tompkins was a U.S. representative from 1817 to 1821.
 Daniel Tompkins graduated from Columbia College in New York City in 1795, and then studied law with James Kent and Peter Jay Munro.
 He was admitted to the bar in 1797, and practiced in New York City.

+Family

+On February 20, 1798, Daniel Tompkins, 23, married 16-year-old Hannah Minthorne, the daughter of Mangle Minthorne, an assistant alderman of New York City.
+The couple had eight children, including Arietta Minthorn Tompkins (born July 31, 1800), who married a son of Smith Thompson in 1818; Hannah, wife of Dr. John S. Westervelt; and (Mangle) Minthorne Tompkins (December 26, 1807 – June 5, 1881), who was the Free Soil Party candidate for Governor of New York in 1852.
+Hannah and Minthorne were named after their mother.
+The Tompkinses also fostered young orphan Henry Brewerton (1801–1879).
+Brewerton attended the United States Military Academy at West Point, and served as an Army engineer officer from 1819 to 1867.

+Hannah was ill in the year before her husband became Vice President, and did not attend his inauguration.
+She survived him by nearly four years in Tompkinsville.

+Political career

+Early years

 Despite the Federalist leanings of Kent and Munro, Tompkins entered politics as a Democratic-Republican.
 He was a delegate to the New York State Constitutional Convention in 1801, and a member of the New York State Assembly in 1804.
-He was elected to the 9th United States Congress, but resigned before the beginning of the term to accept, at age 30, an appointment as associate justice of the New York Supreme Court of Judicature, in which capacity he served from 1804 to 1807.
+In 1804, he was elected US Representative.
+He resigned before the beginning of the term to accept, at age 30, an appointment as associate justice of the New York Supreme Court of Judicature, in which capacity he served from 1804 to 1807.

-On February 20, 1798, Daniel Tompkins, 23, married 16-year-old Hannah Minthorne, the daughter of Mangle Minthorne, an assistant alderman of New York City.
-The couple had eight children, including Arietta Minthorn Tompkins (born July 31, 1800), who married a son of Smith Thompson in 1818, and (Mangle) Minthorne Tompkins (December 26, 1807 – June 5, 1881), who was the Free Soil Party candidate for Governor of New York in 1852.
-The Tompkinses also fostered Henry Brewerton (1801–1879), who was orphaned at a young age.
-Brewerton entered West Point in 1813, served as an engineer officer during the American Civil War and retired from the Army in 1867.

-The Tompkinsville section of Staten Island was named after him; in 1815, Tompkins established a settlement along the eastern shore of the island with the purchase of the Van Buskirk Farm in New Brighton and property on Grymes Hill.
-His main residence was located on Fort Hill, near Fort Place which burned down in 1874.

-Their children Hannah and Minthorne were named after their mother, and Hannah and Minthorne streets in Staten Island are named for them.
-Staten Island's Westervelt Avenue is named for daughter Hannah's husband.
-Hannah was ill in the year before her husband became vice president, and did not attend his inauguration.
-She survived him by nearly four years in Tompkinsville, Staten Island.